 Nancy G. Houlihan is the Director of Nursing, EBP at Memorial Sloan Kettering Cancer Center (MSK) in New York.
 She has been a certified oncology nurse for over thirty years, with particular expertise in evidence-based management of cancer treatment and disease-related side effects and care of cancer survivors.
 In her current role she has partnered with the Helene Fuld Health Trust National Institute for EBP in implementation of an extensive program at MSK to ensure the delivery of evidence based care across the organization.
 Ms Houlihan has lectured internationally and published extensively about the evidence-based care standards for people with cancer and organizational system design for best practices in care of survivors.

-Dónal P. O’Mathúna, PhD, is Associate Professor in the College of Nursing, Helene Fuld Heath Trust National Institute for Evidence-Based Practice at The Ohio State University and Associate Professor in the School of Nursing & Human Sciences, Dublin City University, Ireland.
+In addition to being the Cochrane Affiliate for the Fuld Institute for EBP, Dr. O’Mathúna is also an Associate Professor in The Ohio State University College of Nursing and Associate Professor in the School of Nursing & Human Sciences at Dublin City University, Ireland.
 His degrees are in pharmacy and ethics, with research interests focused on both evidence-based practice (EBP) and healthcare ethics.
 His EBP activities have focused on systematic reviews with the Cochrane Collaboration, and he was director of Cochrane Ireland from 2014 to 2017.
 He has conducted systematic review training in Ireland, the UK, and the USA, and is co-author on a number of systematic reviews in the Cochrane Library.
 His ethics research has focused on disasters and humanitarian crises, most recently being co-editor of Disasters: Core Concepts and Ethical Issues (Springer 2018).
-He is the Principal Investigator on funded research projects examining research ethics in the context of disasters and humanitarian crises.
+Dr. O’Mathúna is the Principal Investigator on funded research projects examining research ethics in the context of disasters and humanitarian crises.
 He has contributed to ethics initiatives and guidelines with the World Health Organization, UNICEF and the UN agency for disaster risk reduction (UNISDR).
 As the director of a new virtual Center for Disaster & Humanitarian Ethics, he is developing practical tools and support strategies to facilitate ethical reflection within evidence-generation activities in humanitarian and disaster settings.
 He has spoken and published widely, including peer-reviewed articles in The Lancet, Bioethics, BMC Medical Ethics, Journal of Evidence-Based Medicine, and Worldviews on Evidence-based Nursing.

 Adult Critical Care Clinical Nurse Specialist